SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 layout: redirect
 ---

-There are two distinct approaches to deploy EPL apps to Cumulocity IoT:
+You can deploy the following to Cumulocity IoT:

-* You can [develop or import a single \*.mon file with Apama EPL Apps](#single-mon-file).
+* EPL apps.
+You can [develop or import a single \*.mon file with Apama EPL Apps](#single-mon-file).
 This is the simplest mechanism for deploying an EPL app.
-* Or you can [build a custom microservice](#deploying-as-microservice).
-In this case, more complex Apama projects can be built using the Cumulocity IoT Microservice SDK.
-This needs to be developed in Software AG Designer and then uploaded into Cumulocity IoT.
+* Apama applications.
+You can upload complex Apama applications (that is, Apama projects developed with Software AG Designer) to Cumulocity IoT and [deploy them as custom microservices](#deploying-as-microservice) using the Cumulocity IoT Microservice SDK.

 > **Info:** In Apama EPL Apps, the term "activate" is used for deploying an app.